-Have you heard the ISO?
-In photography there are important settings to look at, and one of these is what we called the ISO but what is ISO on a camera?
-To quick understand the ISO, this is the light and dark in your image adjustment in your camera.
-If you want to increase the number of ISO, the image will bright when you take a picture from your camera, and if you decrease the number of your ISO it will dark your image from your camera and can be analize in your lcd screen.
+If you want to increase the number of ISO, the image will bright when you take picture, and if you decrease the number of your ISO it will darken your image and can be analize in your lcd screen.
 See how the difference when adjust these settings.

 You can use to increase the ISO when your surroundings becoming dark or in night shot or inside your house.
 You will see that result.
 By pressing your left thumb the ISO will appear in your LCD screen, and dial moving to the right from your right thumb in the upper portion of camera shoulder.

 You can start your ISO speed from 100 to 1600 ISO or more.
 Below you can see the advance setting if you go to higher or lower numbers and results to darker or lighter.

 Don’t be troubled about the numbers what you see above, look first the right side in the portion of ISO.
 As you can see from the top is 100, it means less of light or almost none but you can’t notice this, unless you increase to 200 and so fort.
 It becomes lighter and lighter and brighter as you increase to 1600 or to the maximum ISO.

 Then, what is grainy that said?
 It is more grainy as you increase the ISO, the more light you apply the possible chance to be grainy.

 Grainy means like small dot, square dot, or like pixels if you zoom in, blur small dots.
 This means not to sharp, this also called “noise” something like many disturbing particles around the image if you zoom in.